QuEraComputing/Bloqade.jl/docs/src/waveform.md

 ```@example waveform
 using Bloqade
-using BloqadePlots: draw, draw!
 using PythonCall
 plt = pyimport("matplotlib.pyplot")
 waveform = Waveform(t->2.2sin(t), duration=4π);
-draw(waveform)
+Bloqade.plot(waveform)
 ```
-where `BloqadePlots` is a plotting package for objects from `Bloqade`, that you need to use explicitly.
 And in our documentation we use the python package [`matplotlib`](https://matplotlib.org) for plotting.

 Bloqade supports built-in waveforms for convenience (see References below).